2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 The average amount in student loans that communication sciences majors at SCSU take out while working on their Bachelor's Degree is $23,096.

 Out of the 16 schools in the New England Region that were part of this year’s ranking, Bridgewater State University landed the # 5 spot on the list.
-Bridgewater State is a moderately-sized public school located in the suburb of Bridgewater.
+Bridgewater State is a medium-sized public school located in the large suburb of Bridgewater.

 Women make up 93% of the communication sciences majors at the school.